 Applications may be submitted to:

-Include a self-addressed stamped envelope or return courier service if the Test Permit is to be mailed back to you.
+Include a self-addressed stamped envelope or use return courier service if the Test Permit is to be mailed back to you.
 Be sure to use your school address.

 You will be notified by email regarding the status of your application and the details of your Test Permit.
-You may also monitor the status of your application by logging on to your UPCAT Online Account (upcatonline.up.edu.ph)
+You may also monitor the status of your application by logging on to your UPCAT Online Account (https://upcatonline.up.edu.ph).

-Check the UP website (www.upcat.up.edu.ph) for announcements and posting of UPCAT results between February and March 2017.
+Check the UP website https://upcat.up.edu.ph for announcements and posting of UPCAT results between March and April 2018.
 A list of UP Qualifiers from your school will be sent to your principal.
 Individual notices will also be sent to all examinees.

 If you qualify for admission to UP, register according to the instructions provided by the college or unit to which you have been accepted.